Takiawase (Hannibal)

 "Takiawase" is the fourth episode of the second season of the psychological thriller–horror series Hannibal.
 It is the 17th overall episode of the series and was written by co-executive producer Scott Nimerfro and series creator Bryan Fuller, and directed by David Semel.
 It was first broadcast on March 21, 2014, on NBC.

 The series is based on characters and elements appearing in Thomas Harris' novels Red Dragon and Hannibal, with focus on the relationship between FBI special investigator Will Graham (Hugh Dancy) and Dr. Hannibal Lecter (Mads Mikkelsen), a forensic psychiatrist destined to become Graham's most cunning enemy.
 The episode revolves around an acupuncturist who lobotomizes her patients, leaving their corpses on meadows to be consumed by bees.
 As BAU investigates, Graham informs Katz about recent discoveries about Lecter while Lecter attends Bella, whose cancer seems to be worsening.

 According to Nielsen Media Research, the episode was seen by an estimated 2.69 million household viewers and gained a 0.9/3 ratings share among adults aged 18–49.
 The episode received universal acclaim from critics, who praised the performances, Plummer's guest appearance, writing, directing, score and ending.

 Plot

 After dreaming of Abigail (Kacey Rohl), Graham (Hugh Dancy) is visited by Katz (Hettienne Park), who informs him about their progress in the "human mural" case.
 Graham is still certain that Lecter (Mads Mikkelsen) was involved, even when Katz remains dubious.
 Graham accepts to submit to therapy with Chilton (Raúl Esparza), asking him not to tell Lecter.
-He undergoes a simulation where he attempts to fully understand past moments with Lecter.
-He realizes that Lecter was helping in developing his encephalitis and shares this with Chilton.
+Chilton doses him with a truth serum, which causes Graham to remember that Lecter was triggering the symptoms of his encephalitis through psychic driving and light triggers to induce Graham's seizures, memory gaps and hallucinations.
 Chilton asks Lecter about Graham's claims, viewing him as a psychiatrist who motivated a patient to commit murder, and prevents him from meeting Graham.
 Meanwhile, Lecter attends to Bella (Gina Torres), whose cancer continues developing.
-She considers suicide and Lecter even encourages her to do it, considering that death is not a defeat.
+She considers suicide and Lecter even encourages her to do it, considering that death is not a defeat, but a cure.